Leonidas-0/customer-notification-service/README.md

 ## Architectural Design

-[cite_start]The application is built upon a well-organized, layered architecture to ensure a clean separation of concerns, high maintainability, and scalability.
+The application is built upon a well-organized, layered architecture to ensure a clean separation of concerns, high maintainability, and scalability.

 1.  **Controller Layer**: Handles all incoming HTTP requests.
 Its sole responsibility is to validate input, delegate business logic to the service layer, and format the response.
 It uses DTOs (Data Transfer Objects) to define its public API contract, keeping it separate from the internal data model.
 2.  **Service Layer**: Contains the core business logic of the application.
 It orchestrates operations between the repositories and other services, handles transactions (`@Transactional`), and ensures data integrity.
 3.  **Repository Layer**: An abstraction over the database using Spring Data JPA.
 It manages all data access and provides a clean, high-level interface for CRUD operations and custom queries.
 4.  **Security Layer**: Integrated via Spring Security.
 A `JwtAuthenticationFilter` intercepts API requests to validate JWTs for stateless, secure authentication.
 User and role details are managed by a `UserDetailsServiceImpl`.
 Access control is enforced at both the endpoint level (`SecurityConfig`) and method level (`@PreAuthorize`).
 5.  **Specification & DTOs**: Advanced search functionality is implemented using the JPA Specification pattern (`CustomerSpecification`), allowing for the dynamic, type-safe construction of complex queries.
 DTOs are used throughout to ensure a clean separation between the database entities and the API layer, with object mapping handled efficiently by MapStruct.
-6.  [cite_start]**Exception Handling**: A global exception handler (`@RestControllerAdvice`) intercepts exceptions and transforms them into consistent, user-friendly JSON error responses, promoting graceful error handling.
+6.  **Exception Handling**: A global exception handler (`@RestControllerAdvice`) intercepts exceptions and transforms them into consistent, user-friendly JSON error responses, promoting graceful error handling.

 ## Testing Strategy